Charles Mackarness: Clerical career

 Mackarness was ordained as a deacon in 1874 and as a priest the following year.
 He was the Assistant Curate of St Mary's, Reading from 1874 to 1879, and also a chaplain to his father, the Bishop of Oxford, from 1875 to 1878.
+He kept up his football career by founding the Reading Minster club.

 He was the Chaplain, Censor and Theological Lecturer at King's College, London between 1879 and 1882, before becoming vicar at Aylesbury in 1882, where he was responsible for St Mary's and St John's churches.
 From 1887, he combined this role with that of rural dean at Aylesbury until January 1889, when he became vicar of St Martin's, Scarborough.
 His sister, Julia, had been superintendent of St Martin's Lodge (a home for ladies) in Scarborough since 1882.

 Although Mackarness was a dedicated Tractarian, at St Martin's his ministry was based on the Book of Common Prayer.
 At St Martin's, Mackarness established the use of a form of moderate Catholicism known as "Prayer-Book Catholicism", considered suitable for a church catering to a seasonal holiday congregation.
 His period at St Martin's brought financial stability to the parish, while he was known for his kindness and humour, especially towards children.

 During the First World War on 16 December 1914, St Martin's-on-the-Hill was one of many buildings in Scarborough which were damaged during the German bombardment of the town.
 The raid took place just as the 8.00 a.m. communion service was commencing.
 Despite the noise and damage, Mackarness continued with the service, before returning to the vicarage, where he found that shrapnel had entered through the window of his study and damaged the bookshelf behind his desk.
 Later that day, the wedding of Richard Horsley and Winnifred Duphoit continued as planned.
 Charles Mackarness's "sangfroid" remains a "staple" of tours of St Martin's church in the 21st century.

 Mackarness was appointed Prebendary (Canon) of York in 1896 and Archdeacon of the East Riding in 1898, combining this with the care of his parish until his retirement.
 He was also an Examining Chaplain to the Archbishop of York.